xythobuz/xythobuz.github.io/input/projects/3d-printing/octoprint.md

 Make sure to replace the API Key from your OctoPrint user settings page.
 Also change the baudrate if needed.
+Don't forget to make the script executable with `chmod a+x connect_octoprint.py`!

 Now create the file `/etc/systemd/system/octoprint_connect@.service` with the following contents: